-Think of these ladies: Princess Catherine (Kate) of England, Audrey Tautou from the movie Amélie, Miranda Kerr, Cameron Diaz, and many more!
+Think of these ladies: Duchess Catherine (Kate) Middleton of England, Audrey Tautou from the movie Amélie, Miranda Kerr, Cameron Diaz, and many more!

 Let’s not forget the men, too.
 Many handsome dudes have dimples: Josh Holloway, Brad Pitt, Adam Levine, Usher, Bruno Mars, Mario Lopez, Orlando Bloom, Drake, etc.

 What causes a dimple?
-Simply, a dimple is a small attachment between the cheek muscle — called the buccinator — and the overlying skin, so when the muscle contracts, it pulls on the skin and the dimple deepens with the muscle animation.
+Simply, a dimple is a small attachment between the cheek muscle, called the buccinator, and the overlying skin.
+When the muscle contracts, it pulls on the skin and the dimple deepens with the muscle animation.

-The surgical creation of a dimple — or dimpleplasty — is a relatively simple 45-minute in-office procedure, done under local anesthesia.
+The surgical creation of a dimple, or dimpleplasty, is a relatively simple 45-minute in-office procedure, done under local anesthesia.
 The small incision is just a few millimeters and is intraoral, in the mucosa, hence invisible.
-The plastic surgeon then removes a small amount of tissue and makes a small stitch to create the indentation.
+The plastic surgeon removes a small amount of tissue and makes a small stitch to create the indentation.

 The patient is awake and will participate in the planning of the shape and location of the dimple.
 Dimples can be either round or more linear, soft or more accentuated, depending on the patient’s wish.
 Most dimples are located where the vertical line from the outer eye meets the horizontal line from the mouth commissure.

-Recovery: I do use 1–3 small stitches internally which dissolve over 5–7 days.
-Mild swelling is common for 1–2 weeks.
+I do use 1 to 3 small stitches internally which dissolve over 5 to 7 days.
+Mild swelling is common for 1 to 2 weeks.
 Bruises are rare but possible.
 Most patients return to work within a few days.

 To see examples of the dimple results I’ve created, please visit our before-and-after photo gallery.